bishusom/triviaah/content/trivia-bank/nobel-prize-top-50-trivias.md

 ---
+title: "Nobel Prize Top 50 Trivia!"
-title: "🏅 For the Greatest Benefit to Humankind!
+header: "🏅 For the Greatest Benefit to Humankind!
 Test Your Nobel Prize Knowledge: Top 50 Trivia Questions!"
 excerpt: "How well do you know the Nobel Prizes and their laureates?
 Challenge yourself with our comprehensive list of 50 Nobel Prize trivia questions spanning all categories!"
 tags: ['Nobel Prize', 'Nobel Laureates', 'Physics', 'Chemistry', 'Medicine', 'Literature', 'Peace', 'Economics', 'Alfred Nobel', 'Prize Winners']
 ---